QueensCollegeLibrary/Reading_list_checker/README.md

   3. Date: Checks the citation date against the "Begin publication date" in the holdings.

 # Output
-  The code will print to the console the following:
+  The code will print the following to the console:
   1. "Perfect matches": titles in holdings matching title, author, and date to a citation.
   2. "Author and title matches": author, title, and MMSID of a holding matching auhtor and title to a citation. (could indicate a different edition)
   3. "Date and title matches": title and MMSID of a holding matching date and title to a citation. (books with editors rather than authors)